Beyond VQA: Generating Multi-word Answer and Rationale to Visual Questions: Conclusion

 \section{Conclusion}

 In this paper, we propose \pname, a novel task for generating a multi-word answer and a rationale given an image and a question.
 Our work aims to go beyond classical VQA by moving to a completely generative paradigm.
 To solve \pname, we present an end-to-end generation-refinement architecture which is based on the observation that answers and rationales are dependent on one another.
 We showed the promise of our model on the VCR dataset both qualitatively and quantitatively, and our human Turing test showed results comparable to the ground truth.
 We also showed that this model can be transferred to tasks without ground truth rationale.
-We hope that our work will open up a broader discussion around generative answers in VQA and other deep neural network models in general. \textbf{Acknowledgements} We acknowledge MHRD and DST, Govt of India, as well as Honeywell India for partial support of this project through the UAY program, IITH/005.
-We also thank Japan International Cooperation Agency and IIT Hyderabad for the generous compute support.
+We hope that our work will open up a broader discussion around generative answers in VQA and other deep neural network models in general.

+\textbf{Acknowledgements.} We acknowledge MHRD and DST, Govt of India, as well as Honeywell India for partial support of this project through the UAY program, IITH/005.
+We also thank Japan International Cooperation Agency and IIT Hyderabad for the generous compute support. { }

 \beginsupplement